-The power of big data, AI/analytics, and subtle data collection are converging to a future only hinted at in Orwell’s 1984.
-With the rapid developments on many fronts, it is not surprising that those of us who are only moderately paranoid have not been tracking it all.
-So here’s an update on some of the recent information on who is collecting individual profile of you and why:
+The powers of big data, AI/analytics, and subtle data collection are now converging to a future only hinted at in Orwell’s 1984.
+With rapid developments on many fronts, it is not surprising that those of us who are only moderately paranoid have not been tracking it all.
+So here’s an update on some of the recent information on who is collecting individual profiles of you and why:

 How to they use this data?
 Psycho-graphic micro-targeted advertising is the recent target, seeking to influence voting in the 2016 U.S. election.
 They only support Republican candidates, so other parties will have to develop their own doomsday books.
 There is no requirement that the use of the quizzes be disclosed, nor that the “ads” be identified as political or approved by any candidate.
 The ads might not appear to have any specific political agenda, they might just point out news (or fake news) stories that play to your specific personality and have been test-marketed to validate the influence they will have on the targeted voter(s).
 This may inspire you to get out and vote, or to stay home and not bother — depending on what candidate(s) you support (based on social media streams, or more generalize characteristics if you personally have not declared your preferences.)
 Impact: quite possibly the U.S. presidency.